Swerox/Swerox/README.md

-# Hi!
+# Hi, I'm Dominik! 👋

-I'm Dominik, a 20 year old Software Developer from Germany.
+I'm a 20 year old Software Developer from Germany.

 ## 🚀 About Me